A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 5. Organization of workshops

-Organization of a fish shop.
+Organization of a fish workshop.

 Organization of a hot shop